justindomke/pangolin/API.md

 ## Advanced random variable creation

 Create efficient **loops** using `slot` and `Loop`.
 These loops never actually execute in Python, but become efficient fully batched operations at inference time.
-So this is much more efficient than using, e.g., list comprehensions.
+This is much more efficient than using, e.g., list comprehensions.

 ```python
 import pangolin as pg